 You might think most life out there would be like what we see on Earth today: grasses, trees and frolicking animals all orbiting yellow stars on watery worlds under blue, oxygen-rich skies.
 But you would be wrong.
-Astronomers conducting a galactic census of planets in the Milky Way now suspect most of the universe’s habitable real estate exists on worlds orbiting red dwarf stars, which are smaller but far more numerous than stars like our Sun.
+Astronomers conducting a galactic census of planets in the Milky Way now suspect most of the universe’s habitable real estate exists on worlds orbiting red dwarf stars, which are smaller but far more numerous than stars like our sun.
 In part because of their immense numbers, such stars are in some respects easier for astronomers to study.
 Consider, for instance, the red dwarf star called TRAPPIST-1, just under 40 light-years away.
-In 2017 astronomers discovered it is orbited by at least seven temperate Earth-size planets.
-A plethora of new observatories—chief among them NASA’s multi-billion-dollar James Webb Space Telescope, slated to launch in 2019—could soon begin studying the planets of TRAPPIST-1 and other nearby red-dwarf planets for signs of habitability and life.
+In 2017 astronomers discovered that it is orbited by at least seven temperate Earth-size planets.
+A plethora of new observatories—chief among them NASA’s recently launched multibillion-dollar James Webb Space Telescope—will soon begin studying the planets of TRAPPIST-1 and other nearby red dwarf planets for signs of habitability and life.

 In the meantime, no one really knows, of course, what you would see if you visited one of these strange worlds in your planet-hopping time machine, but if they are at all like Earth, chances are you would find a planet dominated by microbes rather than charismatic megafauna.
-A new study published in the January 24 edition of Science Advances explores what this curious fact might mean for alien-hunting astronomers.
-Co-authored by David Catling, an atmospheric chemist at the University of Washington in Seattle, the study peers deep into our planet’s history to devise a novel recipe for finding single-celled life on faraway worlds in the not-too-distant future.
+A fascinating study published in January 2018 explores what this curious fact might mean for alien-hunting astronomers.
+Co-authored by David Catling, an atmospheric chemist at the University of Washington, the study peers deep into our planet’s history to devise a novel recipe for finding single-celled life on faraway worlds in the not too distant future.

 This creates a quandary for scientists hoping to use the Webb telescope, rather than a time machine, to seek out other life-bearing worlds.
-Molecules in a planet’s atmosphere can absorb passing starlight, imprinting barcode-like signatures on the light that astronomers can then detect.
-Plentiful oxygen in a planet’s atmosphere is one of the most obvious barcodes to look for in a planet’s atmosphere across the light years, because it is one of the hardest things to make sans biology.
-In the parlance of astrobiologists, the highly reactive gas is a potent “biosignature,” because in large concentrations it tends to be “out of equilibrium” with its surroundings.
-That is, oxygen tends to fall out of the air as rust and other mineral oxides rather than linger as a gas, so when it exists in abundance, something—photosynthetic life, in Earth’s case—must be constantly replenishing it.
-But with our planet as their guide, astrobiologists are forced to acknowledge that oxygen may be the least likely thing they will ever see—genetic evidence suggests the complex oxygen-producing photosynthetic pathway pioneered by cyanobacteria is an extraordinary evolutionary innovation that only appeared once throughout the entire multi-billion-year history of Earth’s biosphere.
-One might expect, then, that any living “Earth-like” world scientists will ever gaze upon through telescopes is likely to be anoxic, or lacking in oxygen.
+Molecules in a planet’s atmosphere can absorb passing starlight, imprinting barcodelike signatures on the light that astronomers can then detect.
+Plentiful oxygen is one of the most obvious barcodes to look for in a planet’s atmosphere across the light-years because it is one of the hardest things to make sans biology.
+In the parlance of astrobiologists, the highly reactive gas is a potent “biosignature” because in large concentrations it tends to be “out of equilibrium” with its surroundings.
+That is, oxygen tends to fall out of the air as a component of rust and other mineral oxides rather than lingering as a gas, so when it exists in abundance, something—photosynthetic life, in Earth’s case—must be constantly replenishing it.
+But with our planet as their guide, astrobiologists are forced to acknowledge that oxygen may be the least likely thing they will ever see—genetic evidence suggests the complex oxygen-producing photosynthetic pathway pioneered by cyanobacteria is an extraordinary evolutionary innovation that appeared only once throughout the entire multibillion-year history of Earth’s biosphere.
+One might expect, then, that any living “Earth-like” world scientists will ever gaze on through telescopes is likely to be anoxic, or lacking in oxygen.
 What other biosignatures should they seek instead?

-Right now, the best way to find an answer is to hop back into the time machine.
-Not a real one, of course, but rather a virtual voyager, a computer model that plumbs the otherwise-inaccessible depths of Earth’s anoxic past (or an alien planet’s present), exploring the possible chemistry of gases in the atmosphere and ocean that could have occurred there.
-Use data from old rocks and other models to dial in your best guess for the environmental conditions of, for instance, the Earth circa three billion years ago, let the computer crunch the numbers, and see if any obvious imbalances—potential biosignatures—pop out.
-This is exactly what Catling did, working with his doctoral student Joshua Krissansen-Totton and Stephanie Olson, a PhD candidate at the University of California, Riverside.
+Right now the best way to find an answer is to hop back into the time machine.
+Not a real one, of course, but rather a virtual voyager, a computer model that plumbs the otherwise inaccessible depths of Earth’s anoxic past (or an alien planet’s present), exploring the possible chemistry of gases in the atmosphere and ocean that could have occurred there.
+Use data from old rocks and other models to dial in your best guess for the environmental conditions of, for instance, the Earth circa three billion years ago, let the computer crunch the numbers, and see whether any obvious imbalances—potential biosignatures—pop out.
+This is exactly what Catling did, working with his colleagues Joshua Krissansen-Totton and Stephanie Olson.

 “Our research provides the answer” to the question of how to find anoxic life on an Earth-like planet, Catling says.
 “Most life elsewhere is probably simple—like microbes—and most planets have probably not advanced to a stage of an oxygenated atmosphere.
 The combination of relatively abundant carbon dioxide and methane (absent carbon monoxide) is a biosignature of such a world.”

-Jim Kasting, an atmospheric chemist at The Pennsylvania State University unaffiliated with the study says its results are “on the right track,” even though “the idea that methane might be a biosignature in an anoxic atmosphere is not exactly new.”
+Jim Kasting, an atmospheric chemist at the Pennsylvania State University, who is not affiliated with the study, says its results are “on the right track,” even though “the idea that methane might be a biosignature in an anoxic atmosphere is not exactly new.”

 This is good news for astronomers.
 The Webb telescope, it turns out, will be hard-pressed to directly discern oxygen in any potentially habitable planet it surveys during its mission.
-Just as your eyes can see visible light but not radio waves or x-rays, Webb’s vision is tuned for the infrared—a portion of the spectrum ideal for studying ancient stars and galaxies, but where oxygen’s barcode-like absorption lines are rather slight and sparse.
-Consequently, some researchers have feared the search for life would have to wait for other, more capable telescopes many years or decades in the future.
-But although Webb cannot easily see oxygen, its infrared eyes could excel at glimpsing signs of anoxic life.
-According to Nikole Lewis, Webb’s project scientist at the Space Telescope Science Institute in Baltimore, the telescope could perform the simultaneous detection of methane, carbon dioxide and carbon monoxide in the atmospheres of some planets around red dwarf stars.
+Just as your eyes can see visible light but not radio waves or x-rays, Webb’s vision is tuned for the infrared—a portion of the spectrum ideal for studying ancient stars and galaxies but where oxygen’s barcodelike absorption lines are rather slight and sparse.
+Consequently, some researchers have feared the search for life will have to wait for other, more capable telescopes many years or decades in the future.
+But although Webb cannot easily see oxygen, its infrared eyes might excel at glimpsing signs of anoxic life.
+According to Nikole Lewis of Cornell University, who worked on Webb as a project scientist at the Space Telescope Science Institute in Baltimore, the telescope can perform the simultaneous detection of methane, carbon dioxide and carbon monoxide in the atmospheres of some planets around red dwarf stars.
 And not just big, bloated gassy planets where we wouldn’t expect life to exist anyway.
 “Webb can achieve the required precision to detect the molecules in the atmospheres of planets like those in the TRAPPIST-1 system,” Lewis says.

-Even so, Lewis and others note that Webb could still struggle to fulfill the most crucial part of Catling’s criterion—determining the relative abundances of each gas to pin down whether methane on some distant planet is due to an erupting volcano or burping microbes.
+Even so, Lewis and others note that Webb may still struggle to fulfill the most crucial part of Catling’s criterion—determining the relative abundance of each gas to pin down whether methane on some distant planet is the result of an erupting volcano or burping microbes.
 Consequently, Catling isn’t holding his breath for Webb to find an anoxic biosphere on some red dwarf world.